-- 145. One decorated food item.
-Open to all ages - 146.
-One food gift package and/or specialty food product.
+148.One decorated food item.
+Open to all ages

+4306.
+One food gift package.
 Open to all ages.
-No alcoholic beverages are permitted.
-A food package must contain at least 3 different items (prepared for human consumption), made by the 4-H member, in suitable container no larger than 18" x 18" x 18".
+No alcoholic beverages.
+Package must contain at least 3 different items (prepared for human consumption), made by the 4-H member, in suitable container no larger than 18" x 18" x 18".
 Prepared food items must have recipes attached with the entry.
 Additional homemade food items beyond the 3 minimum or purchased items may also be included in the gift basket.
 Food items in the gift basket will NOT be tasted.
 The gift package will be judged based on recipes, appearance and usefulness.